KissLog-net/KissLog.Documentation/source/on-premises/azure/installation-guide.rst

 Azure Cosmos DB
 ~~~~~~~~~~~~~~~~~~~~~

 KissLog server uses Azure Cosmos DB very intensively.
-The minimum throughtput used by the KissLog server (calculated in RU/s) highly depends on the frequency and volume of data you save.
+The minimum throughput used by the KissLog server (calculated in RU/s) highly depends on the frequency and volume of data you save.

-The cost of the Azure Cosmos DB service is influenced by the throughtput (RU/s) and by the number of replicas used.
+The cost of the Azure Cosmos DB service is influenced by the throughput (RU/s) and by the number of replicas used.

 To get started, we will use a single-region `Azure Cosmos DB free tier account <https://learn.microsoft.com/en-us/azure/cosmos-db/free-tier>`_ which covers for free a maximum of 1000 RU/s.